 This Vision Plan represents the culmination of this planning process, articulating the combined conversation of the community, steering committee and area stakeholders about the future of South End.
 The resulting vision and goals provided a foundation for the development of specific recommendations and design guidelines and lays the groundwork for implementation.
 Throughout the process one theme became clear; South End is a place where Charlotte is not afraid to create and test new things and new ideas.

 This Vision Plan builds on that legacy and envisions a South End that continues to be on Charlotte's leading edge of urban livability, technology and sustainability.

-Where We Want
+2 Where We Want To Go

+VISION

-VISION South End is a people-first, walkable urban district of creative people.
+South End is a people-first, walkable urban district of vibrant neighborhoods, built on transit, and fueled with energy and innovation from some of Charlotte's most diverse and creative people.